veganaize/closure-compiler/Related-Projects.md

-# Projects related to Closure Compiler (feel free to suggest additions for this page).
+# Projects related to Closure Compiler (feel free to suggest additions to this page).

 [Rhino](http://www.mozilla.org/rhino/) - An implementation of JavaScript written in Java.
 Closure Compiler uses an fork of an old version of Rhino as our AST.